Bandwidth/bandwidth.github.io/getStartedProgGuide.md

 ### Step-by-Step Voice & Messaging Development
 #### Development Environment and Authentication Setup

-*_The examples below use C# and Bandwidth's [.Net SDK](https://dev.bandwidth.com/clientLib/csharp.html), but the basic steps are constistent in most any language.
-The example pane to the right contains code snippets in various languages and the menu to the left conatins links to SDKs.
-You are not required to use an SDK or specific HTTP client, you can consume Bandwidth's APIs directly using any language or tool capable of making HTTPS requests._*
+*_The examples below use C# and Bandwidth's [.Net SDK](https://dev.bandwidth.com/clientLib/csharp.html), but the basic steps are constistent in most any programming language.
+The links above point to examples specific to those programming languages and the menu to the left conatins links to SDKs in various programming languages.
+You are not required to use an SDK or specific HTTP client, you can consume Bandwidth's APIs directly using any programming language or tool capable of making HTTPS requests._*

 * Open your favorite .Net/C# IDE.
 You can find a free one [here](https://visualstudio.microsoft.com/vs/community/).
 * Get the Bandwidth C# SDK (Available via NuGet or [here](https://dev.bandwidth.com/clientLib/csharp.html))